 In September of the same year, his appendix burst, which resulted in his being rushed to the hospital in what, for a time, was actually a serious situation.
 Then, in October, his wife of three years — Dian Collingwood, with whom he had had one child — sued him for divorce.
 Things didn’t really improve a lot from there.

 In an interview for the book The Little Rascals: The Life and Times of Our Gang, Spanky (George McFarland preferred to be called that name) recalled, “The last time I saw Carl was 1957.
 It was a tough time for me and him.
 I was starting a tour of theme parks and country fairs in the Midwest.
 Carl had married this girl whose father owned a pretty good sized farm near Wichita.
 When I came through town, he heard about it and called.
 He told me he was helping to run the farm, but he finally had to put a radio on the tractor while he was out there plowing.
 Knowing Carl, I knew that wasn’t going to last.
 He may have come from Paris, Illinois, but he wasn’t a farmer.
 We hadn’t seen each other since we left the Gang.
 So we had lunch.
 We talked about all the things you’d expect.
 And then I never saw him again.
 He looked pretty much the same.
 He was just Carl Switzer — kind of cocky, a little antsy — and I thought to myself he hadn’t changed that much.
-He was still talked big.
+He was still talking big.
 He just grew up.”

 A Deadly Turn